aptos-labs/aptos-core/developer-docs-site/docs/guides/nfts/mint-nft-cli.md

 }
 ```

-Note that we haven't had a start time- we've been using the `minting_enabled` variable to gate access, but it's better design to have `minting_enabled` as a hard on/off switch for the contract and an actual start time for public and whitelist mints.
+Note that we haven't had a start time- we've been using the `minting_enabled` variable to gate access, but it's better design to have `minting_enabled` as a hard on/off switch for the contract and an actual start time for public and allowlist mints.

 Our setter functions are nearly identical to `set_expiration_timestamp` just with a few additional checks to ensure our times make sense with each other: